LePretzel/Brainf-k/README.md

-# Toy compiler for the esoteric programming language Brainf*ck
+# Toy compiler for the esoteric programming language Brainfrick